 Focusing on the countries in the six systems, we find expected patterns based on earlier studies but also unanticipated patterns and countries joining these types.
 The public supply system is led by the Nordic countries Sweden, Norway, and Denmark.
 This group of countries is found in several studies [6,8,24] but mostly also includes Finland and the Netherlands [6,8,9,25].
 According to our analysis, Ireland joins this group.
 Furthermore, the residual public system is made up by Poland, Latvia, and the Czech Republic—three Eastern European countries [6].
 The Eastern European countries Slovenia and Slovakia join the private need-based supply system, and Estonia the evolving private need-based supply system (all three, however, with weak ties).
 With regard to the Southern European countries, only Spain was be included in the typology, hence the results did not confirm nor negate the existence of a Southern European cluster of LTC systems.
 Continental European countries mainly belong to the private need-based supply system.
 While Japan and Korea were classified alongside Germany and the Netherlands in earlier typologies due to their social insurance model in LTC [8], our results show that these two Asian countries have a distinct type of LTC system, which is closer to that of Northern European countries.
 Earlier studies that put Finland and Germany in one cluster are rare; only one typology finds both countries in one cluster [6].
 However, Austria might also be grouped in this group, a country that was not included due to data limitations.

 Despite many reforms of LTC systems in OECD countries in recent years, our results reveal certain patterns of LTC system types.
 We find a residual public system of Eastern European countries and a public supply system of Northern European countries.
-However, the membership of Eastern European countries in other system types, the inclusion of Ireland in the public supply system, and the fact that Finland and Germany form a distinct system indicate that privatization and marketization reforms in OECD LTC systems [2,4] have led to a convergence of countries with similar LTC reforms.
+However, the membership of Eastern European countries in other system types, the inclusion of Ireland in the public supply system, and the fact that Finland and Germany form a distinct system indicate that privatization and marketization reforms in OECD LTC systems [2,4] might have led to a convergence of countries with similar LTC reforms.

 Conclusion

 In the last century, marketization, commodification, and corporatization of care changed LTC systems all over the world [4], which makes a new and updated LTC typology necessary.
-In this study, we provide an updated and flexible LTC typology.
-Updated, because we use the latest available data from the OECD database as well as a unique institutional dataset.
+In this study, we provide an updated LTC typology, because we use the latest available data from the OECD database as well as a unique institutional dataset.
 Furthermore, earlier typologies rely mainly on quantitative indicators, especially when a larger country sample is included [6–8].
 Only in cases of smaller country samples, which more often use qualitative comparisons, institutional indicators are considered.
 A larger country sample and a mix of quantitative and institutional indicators has only been adopted by Kraus et al. [9].
 Compared to Kraus et al. [9], the advantages of the six LTC types proposed in our study are, first, the use of newer data and, second, the methodological innovation with multiple cluster analyses resulting in a flexible use of the typology.